reMarkable/cobalt/README.md

 Then follow the instructions to copy the generated contents into files named *analyzer_public.pem* and *analyzer_private.pem* in your source root directory.
-If these files are present they will automatically get used by several of the commands including running the demo manually and deploying to Google Container Engine (discussed below).
+If these files are present they will automatically get used by several of the commands including running a local Cobalt system and deploying to Google Container Engine (discussed below).

 ### Encryption to the Shuffler